-Restaurant marketers are intrigued by marketing concepts used by digital businesses and larger companies, but they are also frustrated that those concepts have been largely inaccessible to them because of the limitations of brick and mortar customer tracking.
+Restaurant marketers are intrigued by behavioral segmentation concepts used by digital businesses and larger companies.
+Still, they are also frustrated that those market concepts have been mostly inaccessible because of brick and mortar customer tracking limitations.

-For instance, restaurant marketers are frustrated by not being able to leverage things like behavioral segmentation in their marketing.
-With tools like Wi-Fi marketing platforms, however, marketing based on behavioral segmentation is now possible for companies with brick and mortar businesses.
+For instance, restaurant marketers are frustrated because they cannot leverage behavioral segmentation in their marketing.
+However, with tools like Wi-Fi marketing platforms, marketing based on market segmentation is now possible for companies with brick and mortar businesses.

 Digital businesses leverage behavioral segmentation in their marketing and product development in myriad ways.
-For example, the company may look at where their customers come from --Google search, Facebook, a referral link, or another online avenue --and what products they view or buy.
-Based on this information, the business can make decisions about which channel might be the best for advertising certain products to the certain identified market segment.
+For example, the company may look at where their customers come from - Google search, Facebook, a referral link, another online avenue - and what products they view or buy.
+Based on this information, the business can decide which channel might be the best for advertising certain products to a correctly identified market segment.

 Brick-and-mortar businesses, including restaurants, can also realize advantages by incorporating behavioral segmentation into their marketing and operational strategies.

-To boost the sales of your kid-friendly meals, you might want to run a marketing campaign directed at the family treat and convenience segments.
-Understanding the motivations of these segments can drive the campaign, such as by focusing the ads on your clean, friendly and fun environment, easy to eat food, fast service and the good value of the food.
+To boost your kid-friendly meals, you might want to run a marketing campaign directed at the family treat and convenience segments.
+Understanding these segments' motivations can drive the campaign by focusing the ads on your clean, friendly, and fun environment, comfortable to eat food, fast service, and the excellent value of the food.

-In order to incorporate behavioral segmentation into restaurant marketing, marketers need to understand their customer's behavior.
-They need a way to track customer purchasing behavior, visiting behavior, and preferences related to their products and their industry as a whole.
-For some generalized information, reviewing yearly reports from the National Restaurant Association can be a helpful place to start.
-And, many other websites and videos are available to help guide restaurateurs to better understand their market segments.
+To incorporate behavioral segmentation into restaurant marketing, marketers need to understand their customer's behavior.
+They need a way to track customer purchasing behavior, visiting behavior, and preferences related to their products and their industry.
+For some generalized information, reviewing yearly reports from the National Restaurant Association can help you start.
+Many other websites and videos are available to help restaurateurs understand their market segments better.

 But above all, you need location-derived data.
-In-house surveys, customer loyalty metrics, including loyalty program participation, and daily restaurant traffic should be measured and analyzed.
-With regard to the take-out example used above, you may not have a POS system that distinguishes between take-out and dine-in orders.
+In-house surveys, customer loyalty metrics, loyalty program participation, and daily restaurant traffic should be measured and analyzed.
+Concerning the take-out example used above, you may not have a POS system that distinguishes between take-out and dine-inorders.
 So, you need another tool to help you track that data.
-Likewise, you want a tool that can help you grab customer email addresses, ultimately linked to visiting and purchasing behavior and/or customer loyalty, so you can roll out ads and promotions directed to the appropriate consumer segments.
+Likewise, you want a tool that can help you grab customer email addresses, ultimately linked to visiting and purchasing behavior and customer loyalty.
+You can roll out ads and promotions directed to the appropriate consumer segments.

-Ultimately, you need a solid baseline of good customer analytics data to benefit from behavioral segmentation.
+Ultimately, it would help if you had a solid baseline of useful customer analytics data to benefit from behavioral segmentation.
 A state of the art data tool, such as a Wi-Fi marketing platform, can help capture this data.
-Case in point: with such a tool, you can distinguish between the guests dine at your restaurant, and those who simply stop in to pick up a take-out order, without the need for a new POS system.
+Distinguish the guests that dine at your restaurant from those who pick up a take-out order, all without a new POS system.